Github

 Options:

 • Permission: The permission to grant: pull, push, admin, maintain, triage.
-If omitted, it defaults to the repository's default permission.
+Defaults to repository default if omitted.

 Output: